cyb3rt3ch/All-Tools/README.md

 ```

-It will automatically install all the tools.
+It will automatically install all the Tools.

 ## Donate Us:
    https://bit.ly/DonaTeUs